SOURCE Service-Learning Faculty & Community Fellows Program

 • Strengthen the connection between the Johns Hopkins University health professional schools and SOURCE community partners in Baltimore City.

 • Ultimately, contribute to improving the health—defined broadly—of Baltimore residents.

 Faculty & Community Fellows Seminar is a 2 ½ day training kicking off the program, where faculty fellows, community fellows and Fellows Program Seminar facilitators engage in discussions around a number of important topics in order to integrate service-learning into health professional school curricula.
-Senior Faculty Fellows, Dr. Vanya Jones and Dr. Carey Borkoski and Senior Community Fellow, Larry Schugam, facilitate the seminar alongside SOURCE leaders.
+Senior Faculty Fellows, Dr. Vanya Jones, Dr. Kamila Alexander and Dr. Kelly Bower and Senior Community Fellow, Larry Schugam, facilitate the seminar alongside SOURCE leaders.
 Session topics and discussions include: service-learning & the health fields, service-learning and principles of partnership, experiential learning theories, ethics of service-learning, service-learning course and curriculum design, critical reflection, evaluation and assessment in service-learning, service-learning logistics, working with communities, and scholarship and research in service-learning.
 The 2018 Seminar will run from Mon, June 4 (dinner only); and full days on Tuesday, June 5 and Wednesday, June 6.

 Learn more about the Faculty Fellows experience

 SOURCE Faculty Fellows Cohorts:

 To learn more about our Faculty Fellows please follow this link: Our Fellows